qutip/qutip/doc/guide/guide-environments.rst

 Environments of Open Quantum Systems
 ************************************

+written by `Paul Menczel <https://www.menczel.net/>`_ and `Gerardo Suarez <https://scholar.google.com/citations?user=yi6jJAQAAAAJ&hl=es>`_

 QuTiP can describe environments of open quantum systems.
 They can be passed to various solvers, where their influence is taken into account exactly or approximately.
-In the following, we will discuss bosonic and fermionic environments.
+In the following, we will discuss bosonic and fermionic thermal environments.
 In our definitions, we follow [BoFiN23]_.

 Note that currently, we only support a single coupling term per environment.